nsrau/azure-docs.it-it/articles/mobile-services-xamarin-ios-get-started-offline-data.md

 			...    // the rest of the code in the method is unchanged }

-2. Modificare il metodo `AddRefreshControl` per poter chiamare `SyncAsync` prima della chiamata a `RefreshAsync`:
+2. Modificare il metodo `AddRefreshControl` per chiamare `SyncAsync` prima della chiamata a `RefreshAsync`:

 		RefreshControl.ValueChanged += async (sender, e) => {